-The G-Squad Pro packs all the necessary fitness sensors seen in the modern smartwatches including heart rate and blood oxygen saturation trackers, sleep, and stress monitoring sensors etc. In addition, in-built GPS, a compass, and a barometer are available for tracking 15 activities and 24 indoor workout options.
+The G-Squad Pro packs all the necessary fitness sensors seen in modern smartwatches, including heart rate and blood oxygen saturation trackers, sleep and stress monitoring sensors, etc. In addition, in-built GPS, a compass, and a barometer are available for tracking 15 activities and 24 indoor workout options.

-Coming to the T-Rex, comes with advanced sensors for health monitoring and tracking.
+Coming to the T-Rex comes with advanced sensors for health monitoring and tracking.
 The heart rate sensor is in, but you won’t be able to see the SpO2 sensors, unlike the G-Squad, in the T-Rex.
-However, other sensors such as 3-axis acceleration sensor, Geomagnetic sensor and Ambient light sensor are on-board.
+However, other sensors such as a 3-axis acceleration sensor, Geomagnetic sensor, and Ambient light sensor are on-board.